Twitter is dead!

 My most successful use of Twitter has been through my local business hour: #MaccHour.

-At 11am every Thursday, businesses in and around Macclesfield use Twitter at the same time for some online networking.
+At 11am every Thursday, businesses in and around Macclesfield used Twitter at the same time for some online networking.
+Unfortunately it no longer runs but other Twitter hours are still active – or maybe you could start one!
 Even if you never use Twitter the rest of the week, one hour on your local Twitter hour will help you to raise your profile and build relationships with local businesses.

 What local business hours or other special interest Twitter hours could you get involved with?